French police try to catch attack suspect dead or alive

-PARIS (AP) — The French government spokesman says security forces are trying to catch the suspected shooter dead or alive, two days after an attack near Strasbourg’s Christmas market.
+PARIS (AP) — French security forces were trying to catch the suspected Strasbourg gunman dead or alive, an official said Thursday, two days after an attack near the city’s Christmas market.

-Benjamin Griveaux said on CNews television that more than 700 officers are involved in the manhunt for 29-year-old Cherif Chekatt.
-Police have distributed a photo of the wounded fugitive.
+Local authorities, meanwhile, increased the death toll to three.
+The attack wounded 13 others, including five in serious condition, the prefecture of the Strasbourg region said.

-The attack in Strasbourg killed two, left one person brain dead and wounded 12 others.
+More than 700 officers were involved in the manhunt for 29-year-old Cherif Chekatt, who had been flagged for extremism, government spokesman Benjamin Griveaux told CNews television.

 Most Read Nation & World Stories